A unification of the coding theory and OAQEC perspective on hybrid codes: Unified perspective

-Unlike the general Knill-Laflamme condition, $\alpha$ depends on the codewords so it must be included ``with in" the projector on the right hand side of equation \ref{eqn:projectorsforBei}.
-Consider substituting equation \ref{eqn:projectorsforBei} into equation \ref{eqn:rewrittenBei}.
+Unlike the general Knill--Laflamme condition, $\alpha$ depends on the codewords, so it must be included within the projector on the right-hand side of Eq.~\eqref{eqn:projectorsforBei}.
+Consider substituting Eq.~\eqref{eqn:projectorsforBei} into Eq.~\eqref{eqn:rewrittenBei}:

-By starting from the operator form and applying the two requirements outlined in having a hybrid quantum code we arrive at a condition similar to the regular Knill-Laflamme condition but with $\alpha$ contained in the summations.
+By starting from the operator form and applying the two requirements outlined in having a hybrid quantum code we arrive at a condition similar to the regular Knill--Laflamme condition but with $\alpha$ contained in the summations.
 Finally, if we consider the OAQEC model for the case where the entire space is correctable, namely that the noisy subspace is $1$.
-Then equation \ref{eqn:OAQECecc} simplifies to:
+Then Eq.~\eqref{eqn:OAQECecc} simplifies to